JoyeBright/JoyeBright.github.io/_posts/2025-12-30-transformers-input-handling.md

 Each stack has two big sub-blocks:

 1. (Multi-head) self-attention
-    - tokens exchange information (“who should I pay attention to?”)
+    - Tokens exchange information (“who should I pay attention to?”)
 2. (Position-wise) feed-forward neural network (FFN/MLP)
     - Each token is processed independently by the same small neural net (“now that I have context, transform me”)